ubccr/ccrdocs/pages/software/modules.md

 library.
 The module system allows CCR to provide multiple versions of software concurrently and enables users to easily switch between different versions without conflicts.
-Users can also build and maintain their own modules for more fine grain control over your groups environment.
+Users can also build and maintain their own modules for more fine grained control over your groups environment.

 Modules are managed using a tool called [Lmod](https://lmod.readthedocs.io) developed by [TACC](https://www.tacc.utexas.edu/).
 For a more comprehensive